 Often a cough is the only indicator of a heart or lung problem.
 As a non-specific symptom, cough can be the result of heart, lung, or upper airway disease.
 The complex anatomy and critical nature of those structures combine to make diseases of these systems significant to health and survival.

 When we suspect heart and lung problems, complete diagnostic testing is essential.
-This testing includes lab work on blood and urine, as well as diagnostic imaging such as X-rays and ultrasonography.
+This testing includes lab work on blood and urine, as well as diagnostic imaging such as X-rays, ultrasonography and computed tomography (CT).
 Endoscopy may also be used to explore the lungs and biopsy tissue.

 An echocardiogram is a specialized kind of ultrasound used to view the heart.
 The transducer is placed in position at an angle designed to bounce sound waves off the walls and valves of the heart in order examine heart chamber size, wall motion, valve movements, and structural changes in and around the heart, as well as the aorta, carotid (neck) arteries, and renal (kidney) arteries.